-Hello from Barcelona, where I am currently on the 3rd leg of my around-the-world trip [partially with Daniel]! 😀 I was inspired to write this post based on a recent Doctor of Credit post on Google Fi, and thought I’d throw in my two cents based on my experiences (and of course, my referral link too).
+Hello from Barcelona, where I am currently on the 3rd leg of my around-the-world trip [partially with Daniel]! 😀 I was inspired to write this post based on a recent Doctor of Credit post on Google Fi (also known as Project Fi), and thought I’d throw in my two cents based on my experiences (and of course, my referral link too).
 I work remotely, which gives me the awesome flexibility to travel, as long as I have access to the internet during my shift.
 Therefore, in-flight wifi and international cellular data is key for my job.

 I’ve been on a few trips now where I bring two phones — my iPhone 6S Plus personal phone on T-Mobile, and my Nexus 6P work phone on Verizon.
 Last year, there was a deal I saw on Slickdeals to get a discounted Nexus 6P phone with the activation of a Google Fi plan.
 I decided to jump on it even though I figured that I already had international data included with my T-Mobile plan.
 Having options is always nice when you’re traveling!

 For the most part, T-Mobile is fine while traveling – for maps, directions, texts, and other tasks that are not too graphic-intensive.
 But sometimes T-Mobile 2G feels SOOOOOO frustratingly slow, particularly when you’re trying to find a restaurant to go to or are wondering what you should order at a restaurant you’re already at, and the photos are loading at a snail’s pace.
 Not good when you and your companions are hungry. 😉 It’s particularly deceptive because your phone will still say “LTE” but it’s actually loading at 2G.
 When I get really frustrated, I bust out my Google Fi sim card and unpause the service.
 I also give my husband the sim card whenever he travels, since he has an iPhone on AT&T, which does not include free international data.